The Eckert Byrne LLC Oak Plan

 How The Oak Plan Process Works

 The first step of the Oak Plan process will be the initial design meeting with your attorney.
 This meeting will provide a time for you to discuss and make specific decisions about your plan.
-Eckert Byrne LLC will need a completed PIF, payment, and engagement letter before starting the design meeting.
-You will then receive an initial flowchart, which you will need to review before the flowchart review call.
+Eckert Byrne LLC will need a completed PIF, including all asset information (bank statements, deeds, etc.), payment, and engagement letter before starting the design meeting.

 After any outstanding revisions are made to the flowchart, you will need to provide approval of the flowchart via email.
 Once the flowchart is approved, the estate plan can be drafted.